Wold0110/Fake-PLC/README.md

 - from (ip,port,address) | length | to (ip,port,address)

 ## Error Translator
-- adjust an error code range to a single zeroed out register
+- transform an error code range to a single zeroed out register